barbacbd/nautical/README.md

 - Currently grab the first level from the website.
 I need to get the next level down which should include the areas and subareas for forecasts.
 - Make the first function a little bit more generic for searching.

+**NOTE: looks like this implementation will not go anywhere.
+I keep getting flagged as a bot for my requests and I cannot execute their javascript code.
+I need to move to selenium for python 3.x. **

 ## Software Versions ##